eozgit/mtd-itsa-compliance-fe/PROGRESS.md

 ## I. Project Overview & Goal

 **Source:** `mtd-itsa.md`, `mtd2.md`, `README.md`, Backend README
 **Reminder for future AI self:** When starting a session from scratch, always ask the user for fresh copies of `mtd-itsa.md`, `mtd2.md`, Backend `README.md`, and any relevant Swagger/OpenAPI documentation to ensure I'm working with the latest specifications.
+Remember to use four tildes `~~~~` before and after code blocks for easy yanking.

 The primary goal is to build a robust, full-stack boilerplate for a Making Tax Digital for Income Tax Self Assessment (MTD-ITSA) Compliance Portal.
 This log specifically focuses on the **Angular (TypeScript) Frontend**.